xdsopl/polar/README.md

 by Gabi Sarkis, Pascal Giard, Alexander Vardy, Claude Thibeault and Warren J. Gross - 2013
 * Flexible and Low-Complexity Encoding and Decoding of Systematic Polar Codes
 by Gabi Sarkis, Ido Tal, Pascal Giard, Alexander Vardy, Claude Thibeault and Warren J. Gross - 2015
+* A Comparative Study of Polar Code Constructions for the AWGN Channel
+by Harish Vangala, Emanuele Viterbo and Yi Hong - 2015
 * [The Flesh of Polar Codes](https://youtu.be/VhyoZSB9g0w)
 by Emre Telatar - ISIT 2017